 Qantas First Class Lounge Sydney International

-After the duty-free area, there is an escalator going straight up to the first class lounge entry (which is a review in itself!).
+After the duty-free area, there is an escalator going straight up to the first class lounge entry (which is a review in itself – read my Qantas first class Sydney lounge review).
 Since this was a morning flight I opted for some breakfast (ordered way too much food) and coffee and champagne…because why not!

 The first class lounge has a selection of champagnes on offer (which is more than you get on board), although it’s nothing like the Private Room, it’s nice to see some variety.